Agreement and Statistical Efficiency in Bayesian Perception Models: Omitted proofs

 By conditional independence of $S_i$'s given $\theta$, the same argument gives that we have that $\P_S\ll \otimes_{i=1}^{n}\mu_i$ with Radon-Nikodym derivative $\frac{\rd \P_S}{\rd \otimes_{i=1}^{n}\mu_i}(x)=\int_{\R^{d}}\prod_{i=1}^{n}f_i(x_i\given \theta)\nu(\rd \theta)\in (0,\infty)$, $\P_S$-a.s. $x$.
 Lebesgue differentiation theorem again gives

 Therefore, by \eqref{tech-1} and \eqref{tech-2} we have

 which concludes the proof. \end{proof}

 \begin{lemma}[A sufficient condition for finite information] For $i\in V$, let $\P_{S_i}$ denote the marginal law of $S_i$.
 Under the same assumptions as in Lemma \ref{lem:bayes}, $\P_{S_i}$-a.s., the posterior $\law(\theta\given S_i)$ is absolutely continuous with respect to the prior $\nu$.
-Denote $p_i(x\given S_i)$ by it's the Radon-Nikodym derivative.
+Denote $p_i(x\given S_i)$ by its Radon-Nikodym derivative.
 Then, if

 then $\P_i(\cdot\given \theta)$ has finite information in the sense of Definition \ref{def:finite}. \end{lemma} \begin{proof} For the first claim, if there exists a $\sigma$-finite $\mu_i$ such that $\P_i(\cdot\given\theta)\ll \mu_i$ for every $\theta\in \supp(\nu)$, then classical Bayes' theorem (see for e.g. Theorem 1.31 of \cite{Schervish95}) shows that $\P_{S_i}$-a.s., $\law(\theta\given S_i)\ll \nu$.